-All policies have been reviewed and approved by the Jones Library Board of Trustees.
+All policies have been reviewed and approved by the Library Board of Trustees.
 If you have any questions or concerns about our policies, please contact the library director.

 Laws & Regulations Affecting Oklahoma Libraries